ICIS publishes pricing information which you can use in settlements and contracts in order to optimise your deals and negotiations.

 Insight and analysis of factors driving prices.

-The global sulphuric acid market struggled to find balance during the first quarter of 2016, with length persisting in a number of regions.
+The global sulphuric acid market was more stable during the fourth quarter of 2016, with maintenance helping to balance most regions.

 The World Sulphuric Acid Weekly new look report contains 16 benchmark sulphuric acid price assessments and covers international trade across Europe, Asia and the US.

 Included in the report are shipping fixtures and smelter outages, along with coverage of upstream sulphur and downstream fertilizers and chemicals.
 Coverage and attention is also paid to the base metals market and price developments for copper, zinc and nickel.
 Sulphuric acid import and export statistics are also published.